ykris45/kiiro-wiki-id/How-to-deploy-a-masternode-on-ubuntu-20-"collateral-2500-coins".md

 <p>If you are doing more than one masternode, special care is required to ensure that you are creating collaterals properly.
-You do not want to break the previous 1000 KIIRO collateral you just made by taking funds from that collateral.</p>
+You do not want to break the previous 2500 KIIRO collateral you just made by taking funds from that collateral.</p>

-<p>To do this, on your <strong>local desktop wallet</strong> turn on coin control by going to <strong>Settings &gt; Options &gt; Wallet</strong> and click on <strong>Enable coin control features.</strong> This will enable control of which funds you are using when making your next 1000 KIIRO collateral.</p>
+<p>To do this, on your <strong>local desktop wallet</strong> turn on coin control by going to <strong>Settings &gt; Options &gt; Wallet</strong> and click on <strong>Enable coin control features.</strong> This will enable control of which funds you are using when making your next 2500 KIIRO collateral.</p>

-<p>Then go to your Send tab, and you will see <strong>Coin Control Features</strong>.
-Click on <strong>Inputs</strong>.
-You should see your 1000 KIIRO collateral there.
-Right click and click <strong>Lock Unspent</strong>.
-This means that when making your new collateral, your wallet will not touch these funds.</p>